Traffik (film): Plot

-After dark, Marnes arrives for Brea.
-She orders her outside to arrest her.
-Brea asks Marnes if she takes any pride in trafficking women for profit.
+Marnes later arrives.
+Brea asks if Marnes takes any pride in trafficking women for profit.
 Marnes responds that everything is trafficked and she is just part of the system.
-Brea tells Marnes it is slavery and calls her a traitor to all women.
-Marnes cuffs Brea and takes her outside, only for a whole squad of cops to show up.
-Marnes is arrested, and the cops rescue all of the trafficked women.
+Marnes cuffs Brea, only for a squad of cops to show up.
+Marnes is arrested, and the cops rescue the trafficked women.

-Months later back in Sacramento, Brea returns to work where Carl tells her that the trafficking ring bust will be big news everywhere and that the people involved will most likely go after Brea.
-She simply replies "Let them come" before walking out.
+Months later, Brea returns to work where Carl says that the bust will be big news everywhere and that the people involved will most likely go after Brea.
+She states she is not afraid of what's to come.

-The film ends with real life statistics about sex trafficking, revealing 1.9 million women are currently being trafficked in the United States.